phsueh/vending-machine/README.md

 3. Seed data: run `rake db:seed`
 4. Run addp: run `rake start`
 ---

+### Notes
+- App assumes user inputs are case sensitive
+- If user inputs non-matching cases for product select app will need to be re-ran with `rake start`

 ## Future Improvements
 - Create new classes for better OOP approach